letsencrypt/cp-cps/CP-CPS.md

 ### 4.9.1 Circumstances for revocation

-ISRG will follow the ISRG CP and revoke a certificate in accordance with Section 4.9.1.1 and Section 4.9.1.2 of the ISRG CP.
+ISRG will follow the Baseline Requirements and revoke a certificate in accordance with Section 4.9.1.1 and Section 4.9.1.2 of the Baseline Requirements.

 ### 4.9.2 Who can request revocation